palantir/policy-bot/README.md

     docker run --rm -v "$(pwd)/config:/secrets/" -p 8080:8080 palantirtechnologies/policy-bot:latest

-- This will mount the path containing the config so it can be found in `./config/policy-bot.yml`
+- This will mount the path relative path `config/` which should contain the modified config file `policy-bot.yml`
 - The server is available at `http://localhost:8080/`

 ## Contributing